iams18i/excel-to-pdf-api/README.md

 2. Send the header `x-auth-token: super-secret-token` with your requests.

 Example `curl`:

 ```bash
 curl -H "x-auth-token: super-secret-token" \
      -F "file=@example.xlsx" \
      http://localhost:5000/convert --output output.pdf
 ```

+Using Swagger?
+Go to `http://localhost:5000/docs`, click **Authorize**, and paste your token into the `x-auth-token` field.
+Swagger UI will forward the header with every request.

 ---